Plyometric Training: Boosting Strength & Coordination

 -

 Ignoring fatigue: Plyometric training is nervous system training.
-If you try to push yourself through total exhaustion, the quality of the stimulus decreases and the risk of injury increases massively.
+If you try to push yourself through total exhaustion, the quality of the stimulus decreases, and the risk of injury increases massively.

 -